 The specific type of pasta??
-Creamy Four Ingredient Gorgonzola Orecchiette – the ultimate of all the comforting pastas, and the only thing I want to eat from now until our next 70-degree day.
+Creamy Four Ingredient Gorgonzola Pasta.
+The ultimate of all the comforting pastas, and the only thing I want to eat from now until our next 70-degree day.

-As the name implies, Creamy Gorgonozola Orecchiette requires only four ingredients – whole wheat orecchiette pasta, pancetta, gorgonzola and heavy cream – so the recipe is obviously very simple.
+As the name implies, Creamy Gorgonzola Pasta requires only four ingredients – whole-wheat orecchiette pasta, pancetta, gorgonzola and heavy cream – so the recipe is obviously very simple.
 Because the pancetta and the gorgonzola have such strong flavors, it’s really not necessary to use much else, and as a result, those two flavors really stand out.